 Endotoxins are bacterial pyrogens, and include lipopolysaccharide (LPS) molecules found as part of the cell wall of gram negative bacteria.
 Endotoxins are released upon bacterial cell lysis.
 They are ubiquitous in nature, i.e., all matter generally has cell wall fragments of gram negative bacteria.
 Further, endotoxins are potent and stable.
 Pyrogenic dose can be in the nanogram per kilogram (ng/kg) range, and they have the ability to retain endotoxic properties under all but extreme conditions, and can pass certain filters.
 Thus, there is a potential of endotoxin presence in parenteral solutions.
 Remember, an injectable solution can be sterile, but at the same time be pyrogenic, if dead gram negative bacterial cellular debris is present.

-Pharmetric Laboratory has recently acquired this cutting edge multiple-cartridge technology for its endotoxin testing of finished product (USP <85>) and for effectiveness testing of dry heat depyrogenation cycles (USP <797> and <1211>, Depyrogenation <1228>).
+Pharmetric Laboratory utilizes multiple-cartridge technology for its endotoxin testing of finished product (USP <85>) and for effectiveness testing of dry heat depyrogenation cycles (USP <797> and <1211>, Depyrogenation <1228>).
 The ultimate in simplicity and speed, the cartridges offer a 15-minute endotoxin assay utilizing an FDA-licensed compendial-compliant kinetic chromogenic testing solution.
 Why settle for outdated technology.
 Pharmetric Laboratory strives to stay cutting edge!
 We look forward to serving your endotoxin testing needs now and into the future!

 Feel free to contact us with any questions.